 Now, don’t get me wrong, broccoli is good for you and all, but it doesn’t always taste like much.
 However, it’s green, and green is really tempting when everything outside is cold and grim and cloudy.
-Enter this recipe that makes broccoli taste like more than mere broccoli and also contains a healthy dose of tender beef steak.
+Enter this beef steak stir fry recipe that makes broccoli taste like more than mere broccoli and also contains a healthy dose of tender steak.

 This recipe also reheats very well, so you can even make a double batch at the beginning of the week and reheat as needed for an instant dinner.
 Or bring it to work in a tupperware and reheat it there.

 Substitutions: Besides being able to substitute in practically any steak, you can also switch out the veggies.
 Still not a fan of broccoli?
 Feel free to use Brussels sprouts, cabbage, or leafy greens (just add later since they need a shorter cooking time).
 Also, I made the carrots optional since some people really hate stir-fried carrots, but you can also substitute carrots with something else.

 Marinating: You don’t have to marinate at all, especially if you’re using a pretty tender steak.
 In that case just throw it in the pan right away with all the marinade ingredients.

 Slicing: Be sure to slice against the grain!
 Some of the steaks you can use have different grain directions, so you want to be sure you cut the right way or it’s going to be really tough.
 The grain is just the direction that all the lines in the steak are going in.
 Here’s a picture for reference on slicing against the grain on a skirt steak (most steak grains go the other direction).
 Obviously you’re going to end up with pretty long strips, so you can definitely cut those strips into shorter strips.

 Easy Asian Beef Stir Fry with Rice (Works with Most Different Steaks)